 » Sport Management «

-RCTC offers both an Associate in Applied Science degree and a Diploma option for students interested in a career in Sport Management.
+RCTC offers an Associate in Applied Science degree for students interested in a career in Sport Management.
 Sport Management positions are found in a wide variety of community and corporate or small business settings.

 General course work will include: Introduction to Sport Facility Management, Legal Environment of Business, Principles of Management, Introduction to Business, and Responding to Emergencies.
-While focused areas of study, depending on option choice, will include courses such as; Introduction to Turf, Foundations of Golf Course Management, Development & Management of Sport/Recreation Facilities, and Recreational Program Leadership, Introduction to Business and Microsoft Office Suite instruction.
+Areas of study, include courses such as; Introduction to Turf, Development & Management of Sport/Recreation Facilities, and Recreational Program Leadership, Introduction to Business and Microsoft Office Suite instruction.
 Upon completion of coursework an internship is also required.

 Elective credits are required and a range of options are offered.
-Options include but are not limited to; Lifetime Fitness, Essentials of Personal Training, Turf and Grounds Management and Introduction to Athletic Training.
+Options include but are not limited to; Lifetime Fitness, Essentials of Personal Training, Turf and Grounds Management and Prevention and Care of Athletic Injuries.

 Program Start Date(s)

-Students can start coursework any semester.
-Some courses are not offered every semester so students are encouraged to meet with the program advisor to plan ahead, be aware of class pre-requisites and length of coursework required.
+Students may begin coursework any semester.
+However not all courses are offered every semester, so students are encouraged to meet with the program advisor to plan their coursework accordingly.